 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Laurel Fork is worth considering.

-The percentage of adults in Laurel Fork who are college-educated is close to the national average for all communities of 21.84%: 18.42% of the adults in Laurel Fork have a bachelor's degree or advanced degree.
+The education level of Laurel Fork citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.42% of adults 25 and older in Laurel Fork have a college degree.

 The per capita income in Laurel Fork in 2022 was $41,541, which is upper middle income relative to Virginia and the nation.
 This equates to an annual income of $166,164 for a family of four.
 However, Laurel Fork contains both very wealthy and poor people as well.